Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 Now you should be able to run ``irecovery`` on your terminal.

 ### Step 2: [futurerestore](https://github.com/futurerestore/futurerestore/)
-This one is probably one of the trickiest to compile, thats why compiling futurerestore is beyond the scope of this "simple" guide.
+This one is probably one of the trickiest to compile, that's why compiling futurerestore is beyond the scope of this "simple" guide.
-Instead, we will be downloading the nightly build from its [github actions](https://github.com/futurerestore/futurerestore/actions).
+Instead, we will be downloading the nightly build from its [GitHub actions](https://github.com/futurerestore/futurerestore/actions).
 Bear in mind, a GitHub account is needed for this.
-If you don't want to create a GitHub account, or don't find the download link, try [this one instead](https://nightly.link/futurerestore/futurerestore/workflows/ci/main).
+If you don't want to create a GitHub account, or can't find the download link, try [this one instead](https://nightly.link/futurerestore/futurerestore/workflows/ci/main).

 Make sure to always download the correct file for your computer, which in most cases is ``futurerestore-macOS-RELEASE.zip``.